gnutls/gnutls/CONTRIBUTING.md

 reasonable way.
 If the existing function allows flags, then a new flag should be introduced to enable the new behavior.

-When it is necessary, or desireable to enable the new features by default (e.g., TLS1.3 introduction), the "next" releases should be used (and introduced if necessary), to allow the modification to be tested for an extended amount of time (see the [Release policy](RELEASES.md)).
+When it is necessary, or desirable to enable the new features by default (e.g., TLS1.3 introduction), the "next" releases should be used (and introduced if necessary), to allow the modification to be tested for an extended amount of time (see the [Release policy](RELEASES.md)).